Skip to content

 For streaming

 Similar to broadband internet, with 5G home internet you’ll experience high-quality video.
 However, if multiple devices are streaming simultaneously, you can expect poorer image quality.
-If you don’t have the proper signal strength or coverage, you won’t benefit from 5G.
+If you don’t have the proper strength or coverage, you won’t benefit from 5G.

 For my apartment